Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Conclusion

-This paper presents a two-stage hypothesis test for a vectorized persistence diagram that consists of filtering and testing steps.
-Our approach enables a better interpretation by providing specific regions on the persistence diagram that contribute the most to any observed differences.
-Also, the proposed test procedure is less costly from a computational perspective compared to the permutation test of \cite{Robinson2017}.
+This paper proposes two-stage hypothesis test that consists of filtering and testing steps for the persistence image.
+The proposed approach enables better inference by 1) achieving higher power than existing methods while maintaining low false positive rate, 2) providing specific regions on the persistence images that contribute the most to any observed differences, and 3) implementing flexible weights to topological features.
+The simulation studies and real data analysis show that the proposed method performs well by comparing shapes of data represented by topological features.

+In general, the computation times of the four hypothesis testing methods are not a significant issue in our experience.
+The only computational bottleneck is the pairwise distance computations used in \cite{Robins2016}.
+This is because we use the Hungarian algorithm to compute the 1-Wasserstein distance that has $O(n_f^3)$ time complexity.
+However, the computational cost could be significantly reduced by using the approximation algorithms for the Wasserstein and bottleneck distances \citep{Kerber2017,chen2021approximation}.

+The proposed two-stage test is mainly applied to the persistence image in our study.
+However, it could be extended to other representations of persistence diagrams.
+For example, when the two-stage test is applied to the two-sample z-test using mean persistence landscapes proposed in \cite{Bubenik2015}, it may reduce the number of landscape points used in the test.
+We present the two-stage hypothesis test algorithm for the persistence landscape in Algorithm~S2 in the supplementary material.
+Also, the two-stage hypothesis test can be applied to discretized persistence landscapes and the Fourier features of kernels \citep{rahimi2007random}.

-On the other hand, the two-stage test for vectorized persistence diagrams could lead to a potential problem of giving a researcher too many degrees of freedom.
-The proposed method provides a flexible way to conduct a hypothesis test for persistent homology by implementing weights and smoothing.
-The results in Figure~\ref{fig:res} indicate that the weights play an important role for a successful result in revealing the differences between persistence diagrams.
+Several interesting developments and future topics still remain.
+First, the systematical methods to select the weights and parameters can be explored.
+The proposed method provides a flexible way to conduct a hypothesis test for persistent topological features by implementing weights and smoothing.
+The results in Figure~\ref{fig:weight} indicate that the weights play an important role in a successful result in revealing the differences between persistence diagrams.
 However, the weight selection process itself is still an unanswered question.
 Also, selecting the filter threshold $C$ can be an issue.
-In practice, one may choose the filter threshold heuristically using an empirical distribution of filter statistics.
-In the future, we plan to explore systematical methods to select the weights and parameters.
+One of the disadvantages of the two-stage hypothesis testing is that the choice of the filtering threshold $C$ could be subjective \citep{Du2014}.
+We may try a data-driven greedy independent filtering procedure of \cite{Ignatiadis2016} that chooses the threshold that maximizes the number of discoveries among all possible candidates.
+Second, it might be worth studying the potential dependence structures of persistence images.
+The dependence structure of pixels in persistence images could be different from dataset to dataset and can change after filtering.
+Although our simulation study suggests that the multiple testing adjustments work well under the independence assumption, it would be helpful to identify potential dependency under various settings.